 For DSLAM equipment, wait 1 minute to settle bitswap and wait until final trimmed power level is achieved in L2 mode.

-For OLT equipment, wait till OLT and all connected ONTs finish activation procedure.
+For OLT equipment, wait till OLT and the connected ONUs have finished ranging and dynamic bandwidth allocation (DBA).
+The DBA will ensure that any unused bandwidth on a specific PON port is allocated to the ONUs connected to it.

 5.1.2 Measurement instruments requirements